 It comes with editing software that you can use with the device connected via USB and this machine also works as a USB audio interface.
 To power it, you’ll need either 4 AA batteries or to use the included DC adapter.

 The Micro BR-80 will suit songwriters who like to grab their ideas as they become inspired.
 It will be less suited to those who are looking to create a more professional end product, as its small size makes advanced recording difficult to achieve (there are only eight tracks).

 - It’s very small and can be powered off 2 AA batteries.

 - There are built-in effects and rhythm patterns.

 - Extremely compact package with a large number of effects and works as an audio interface as well.

 - Great for guitarists thanks to the effects and cabinet emulation.

 - The small screen and multifunctional knobs can take some getting used to.

-- Only has one guitar/mic and one line level input.
+- It only has one guitar/mic and one line-level input.

 - No effects send.